larsoyd/ArchLinuxTutorials/arch_kde_post_tutorial.md

 # repositories, reason why its not reccomended is it may lag behind
 # the official package
 yay -S --needed yt-dlp

+---

+# Then install deno and nodejs
+yay -S --needed deno nodejs

+# And finally add a config file to use the solver each time
+mkdir -p ~/.config/yt-dlp && echo "--remote-components ejs:github" >> ~/.config/yt-dlp/config
 ```

 #### OPTIONAL QoL FOR YT-DLP: